alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 ### Sources

 A mux Source resource MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and it MUST be associated with a mux Flow of the same `format` through the `source_id` attribute of the mux Flow.
-A Source of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data`, associated with a sub-Flow of saif Flow, through the `source_id` attribute of the the sub-Flow, MUST be a member of said mux Source's `parents` attribute.
+A Source of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data`, associated with a sub-Flow of said Flow, through the `source_id` attribute of the the sub-Flow, MUST be a member of said mux Source's `parents` attribute.

 In addition to those attributes defined in IS-04 for all mux Sources, the following attributes defined in the [Source Attributes](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SourceAttributes.md) are used for H.222.0.